-- Along the Chilkat River, the design minimized fill in the river by incorporating passing zones in lieu of expanding the roadway section for passing lanes. - At the Chilkat River Bridge, the design would minimize the in-water construction period by selecting driven piles rather than placement of concrete bridge foundations. - The Chilkat River fill footprint was minimized by making the slope of the road embankment as steep as feasible (2:1). - Along the Chilkat River, DOT&PF has minimized impacts to EFH by adding guardrails, shifting the alignment, reducing curves, adding curves and lowering the profile of the road at several locations.
-Impacts to Chilkat River habitat were reduced by 3,705 linear feet through minimization (Table A-1 of Appendix A in Appendix F, EFH Assessment). - At the Chilkat River Bridge, DOT&PF has minimized impacts to EFH by reducing the total number of in-water piers to three compared with the existing nine piers (see Figure 4.12-1). - To minimize adverse impacts of fill in the Chilkat River, DOT&PF proposes to use rough angular rock to stabilize the fill and prevent erosion; additional stabilization and erosion control may be provided by incorporating large and small woody debris and other biostabilization techniques into the riprap (Figure 4.15-1).
-Biostabilization techniques increase bank revegetation, reduce sediment loads, and improve water quality.
-Using the rough angular rock would provide interstitial voids for cover of juvenile fish and increase macroinvertebrate biomass and density (USACE, 2003).
+- Along the Chilkat River, the design minimized fill in the river by incorporating passing zones in lieu of expanding the roadway section for passing lanes. - At the Chilkat River Bridge, the design would minimize the in-water construction period by selecting driven piles rather than placement of concrete bridge foundations. - The Chilkat River fill footprint was minimized by making the slope of the road embankment as steep as feasible (2:1). - Along the Chilkat River, DOT&PF has minimized impacts to EFH by adding guardrails, shifting the alignment, reducing curves, adding curves and lowering the profile of the road at several locations. - At the Chilkat River Bridge, DOT&PF has minimized impacts to EFH by reducing the total number of in-water piers to three compared with the existing nine piers (see Figure 4.12-1). - To minimize adverse impacts of fill in the Chilkat River, DOT&PF proposes to use rough angular rock to stabilize the fill and prevent erosion.
+The streambank erosion control concept is illustrated in Figure 4.15-1for areas directly adjacent to the Chilkat River and is intended to increase bank revegetation, reduce sediment loads, and maintain water quality.
+Using the rough angular rock would provide interstitial voids for cover of juvenile fish and may increase macroinvertebrate biomass and density (USACE, 2003).